buraglio/draft-buraglio-6man-rfc6724-update/draft-ietf-6man-rfc6724-update.md

 ## Avoid using ULA addresses in the global DNS

-Section 4.3 of RFC4193 states that "AAAA and PTR records for locally assigned local IPv6 addresses are not recommended being installed in the global DNS."
+Section 4.4 of RFC4193 states that "AAAA and PTR records for locally assigned local IPv6 addresses are not recommended being installed in the global DNS."

 This is particularly important given the general method presented in this document elevates the priority for ULAs above IPv4.
-However, where support for insertion of known-local prefixes is implemented, such "rogue" ULAs in the global DNS are no longer a concern for address selection as they would have the lowest precedence.
+However, where support for insertion of known-local prefixes is implemented, such "rogue" ULAs in the global DNS are a less serious concern for address selection as they would have the lowest precedence.

 # The practicalities of implementing address selection support

 As with most adjustments to standards, and using the introduction of RFC6724 as a measuring stick, the updates defined in this document will likely take several years to become common enough for consistent behavior within most operating systems.
 At the time of writing, it has been over 10 years since RFC6724 has been published but we continue to see existing commercial and open source operating systems exhibiting RFC3484 (or other) behavior.

-While it should be noted that RFC6724 defines a solution to adjust the address preference selection table that is functional theoretically, operationally the solution is operating system dependent and in practice policy table changes cannot be signaled by any currently deployed network mechanism.
-While RFC7078 defines such a DHCPv6 option, there are few if any implementations.
-This lack of an intra-protocol or network-based ability to adjust address selection preference, along with the inability to adjust a notable number of operating systems either programmatically or manually, renders operational scalability of such a mechanism challenging.
+While it should be noted that RFC6724 defines a solution to adjust the address precedence selection table that is functional theoretically, operationally the solution is operating system dependent and in practice policy table changes cannot be signaled by any currently deployed network mechanism.
+While {{RFC7078}} defines such a DHCPv6 option, there are few if any implementations.
+This lack of an intra-protocol or network-based ability to adjust address selection precedence, along with the inability to adjust a notable number of operating systems either programmatically or manually, renders operational scalability of such a mechanism challenging.

 It is especially important to note this behavior in the long lifecycle equipment that exists in industrial control and operational technology environments due to their very long mean time to replacement/lifecycle.